anna-pacinkova/intomics_package/README.md

 that has a vital role in personalised medicine.

 IntOMICS takes as input:
-* gene expression matrix GE with m samples and n1 genes,
+* gene expression matrix,
-* associated copy number variation matrix CNV (m x n2),
+* associated copy number variation matrix,
-* associated DNA methylation matrix of beta-values METH (m x n3) sampled from the same individuals, and
+* associated DNA methylation matrix of beta-values sampled from the same individuals, and
 * the biological prior knowledge with information on known interactions among molecular features.

 The resulting regulatory network structure contains the edge weights $w_i$ representing the empirical frequency of given edge over samples of network structures from two independent MCMC simulations.